 If you take any drug, then your brain will be affected.
 That’s because drugs impact the operations of the brain, through the process of affecting how nerve cells communicate.
 Your body’s nerve cells signal messages to one another through chemicals that are called neurotransmitters.
 The chemicals latch onto the neurons’ molecules, which are called receptors.
-This is a signalling process that your body does automatically.
-When you take drugs, this signalling process is impacted.
+This is a signaling process that your body does automatically.
+When you take drugs, this signaling process is impacted.

 Your body has many neurotransmitters, but the one that your body really likes is dopamine.
 It’s the neurotransmitter that makes you feel good — if you like listening to music, then your brain will get a hit of dopamine when you’re listening to a great song.
 Under normal circumstances, the release of dopamine returns to the cell.
 But when you take certain drugs, such as cocaine, the dopamine does not return to the cell.
 This neurotransmitter builds up in the brain, which is what gives the happy and energetic feeling.
 But in the process of taking the drug, the user is training their brain to require the drug.
 This is where the risk of addiction comes in.